FarisZR/FarisZR.com/content/post/knocker-access-your-homelab-without-vpn/index.md

     allow_remote_whitelist: true  # Can whitelist other IP/CIDR specified in request body
 ```

-### Connecting your reverse proxy to knocker
+### Connecting Your Reverse Proxy to Knocker

-I use Caddy, but knocker should work with any reverse proxy that supports using an external auth endpoint.
+I use Caddy, but Knocker should work with any reverse proxy that supports using an external auth endpoint.

 ```caddy
 # Define a reusable snippet for the knock-knock check.